Skip to content

 Slot Risks

 Slots prevent WAL cleanup.
-If ETL stops consuming (due to crashes, network issues, or a slow destination), WAL files accumulate on disk.
+If ETL stops consuming (due to crashes, network issues, or a slow consumer), WAL files accumulate on disk.
 This can fill your disk.

 To mitigate this risk: